mikeleitz/quarkus-native-starters-by-mleitz1/README.md

 # Quarkus Native Starters

 A collection of starter projects and tools for building native executables with Quarkus.
-This repository provides example projects and a Gradle plugin to simplify the development and building of Quarkus native applications.
+This repository provides example projects and configuration to simplify the development and building of Quarkus native applications.

 [![Quarkus](https://img.shields.io/badge/Quarkus-3.6.4-blue)](https://quarkus.io/)
 [![GraalVM](https://img.shields.io/badge/GraalVM-Compatible-green)](https://www.graalvm.org/)